07542 926011 [email protected]

 The blunderbuss is mounted with a heavy flared brass barrel of octagonal section at the breech stamped on the off-side flat with the mark of Joseph Stace as the barrel maker, a fleur-de-lys with the initials “I S” beneath (1).
 Beneath this the Proof Mark and View Mark of the London Gun Company , both under a crown, are struck.
 On the top flat the owner’s mark of J. NOLLER is struck which may represent a business as well as an individual.
 The barrel has a raised flange at the breech grooved with a sighting notch and is fixed with an iron tang through which the end of a screw which enters the stock near the trigger beneath secures the barrel assembly.
 Beyond this flange the barrel is of octagonal section for a few inches, then becomes 16 sided for a few more, the two sections separated by dimples.
 After the flat sections reach a raised crescent with lines either side the barrel is of rounded section widening towards the muzzle.

 The flat lock has a stepped and engraved nippled plate and sits in its moulded wooden surround retained by three screws, the heads of which are visible on the opposite side of the stock.
 The flat cock is pierced and engraved with foliage as is the dog catch and the area of the lock plate beneath the triangular shaped pan, further enhanced by a serpent’s head with an arrow shaped tongue protruding from its mouth.
 This was a common decorative feature used by Stace and other gunmakers of the time.
 The maker’s mark of JOS STACE is stamped beneath.
-The lock is of “English” type of later form in that the dog catch which holds the cock in the half cock position is reduced compared to its predecessors.
-This type is often referred to as a “vestigial” dog catch.
+The lock is of “English” of later form in that the dog catch which holds the cock in the half cock position is reduced compared to its predecessors.
+This type is often referred to as a Type 2 lock with a “vestigial” dog catch.

 The full walnut stock is shaped with raised aprons around the lock and barrel tang.
 The iron butt plate is secured to the stock with eight iron tacks flattened flush with the surface of the plate.
 The later tapered wooden ramrod is secured to the stock inside a single ribbed ramrod pipe and its tail tube bored into the stock.